mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Books, newspapers, an audio player, a laptop or tablet computer&mdash;whatever you need to pass the time
 * A notebook to write down key pieces of information and any questions you or your caregiver may have

-You should arrive at the clinic at your scheduled time; usually around 8:00am.
+You should arrive at the clinic at your scheduled time.
 Once you arrive, you'll check in with the session assistant and then you'll be brought to a private room.
 Your room will have a bed and bathroom.
 There is a bedside entertainment unit with a TV and a computer.
 A light breakfast and lunch will be provided for you.

 Your NP will come to your room and will sit with you and your caregiver.
-Your NP will ask you series of questions about how you are feeling, do a physical exam, check your vital signs, and weigh you.
-Your NP will also check the temperature and oral intake diary; the diary will be explained later.
+Your NP will ask you series of questions about how you are feeling, and do a physical exam.
+Your nurse or a Patient Care Technician will check your vital signs and weight.
+Your NP will check your temperature and oral intake diary; the diary is explained later in this guide.

 Each day, some of your blood will be taken and sent for testing.
 Your blood will be checked to see how your white blood cells, red blood cells, and platelets are recovering.
 Your blood will also be used to check the health of your kidneys, measure your electrolyte levels, and identify any signs of infection, such as the presence of harmful bacteria or viruses.